 The Core Strategy (2013) sets out the vision for how the borough will be in 2026 and how we are going to get there.
 It includes strategic policies which identifies how much new development will be required across the borough over the plan's period and broadly where that new development should be located.

-Work is underway on a new local plan for Milton Keynes, called Plan:MK which, once adopted, will replace the Core Strategy and the remaining saved policies in the Milton Keynes Local Plan and will form part of the Development Plan.
+Work is underway on two new plans for Milton Keynes which, once adopted, will form part of the Development Plan: